ArctosDB/documentation-wiki/_how_to/How-to-understand-Project-Funding.markdown

 <img width="470" alt="screen shot 2016-05-11 at 12 01 47 pm" src="https://cloud.githubusercontent.com/assets/5720791/15192897/2a5d7b1a-1770-11e6-96d7-d67bb9c13dcd.png">

 Note that in this case the originating project is linked to accessions (contributions) and loans (usage), and so is included in the "broader impacts" funding calculations.

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-to-understand-Project-Funding.markdown" target="_blank">here</a>.